dirtbags/pcapdb/README.md

 To make your life easier, however, you should work make sure the indexing code builds cleanly by running 'make' in the 'indexer/' directory.

 Postgresql may install in a strange location, as noted in the 'indexer/README'.
 This can cause build failures in certain pip installed packages.
-Add 'PATH=$PATH:<pgsql_bin_path>' to the end of your 'make install' command to fix this.
-For me, it is: 'make install PATH=$PATH:/usr/pgsql-9.4/bin'.
+Add `PATH=$PATH:<pgsql_bin_path>` to the end of your 'make install' command to fix this.
+For me, it is: `make install PATH=$PATH:/usr/pgsql-9.4/bin`.

 # Setup #
 After running 'make install', there are a few more steps to perform.